 From behind the wheel, the Tucson is easy to drive considering its size and, while it can’t compete with the Nissan’s outstanding ride quality, all the engines are efficient and powerful enough to make the Tucson feel at home on the motorway.
 The torquey 2.0-litre diesel can muster over 50mpg, too.

-Our Hyundai Tucson deals page will make sure you get the best price.
+Our Hyundai Tucson deals page will make sure you get a brilliant price.

 5. VW Tiguan